veca22/java_test_assignment/README.md

 ## How to run the tests
 1. Start backend with `mvnw spring-boot:run` command
 2. Go to `src/frontend` and run `yarn start`
+3. Navigate to settings on localhost:3000 and click `start`
-3. Back to project folder and start tests with `mvnw test` (This command will start all tests)
+4. Back to project folder and start tests with `mvnw test` (This command will start all tests)
-4. If you want to change browser with command line: `mvnw test -Dbrowser=chrome` (chrome,firefox,ie,edge)
+5. If you want to change browser with command line: `mvnw test -Dbrowser=chrome` (chrome,firefox,ie,edge)
-5. Default browser for tests is Firefox
+6. Default browser for tests is Firefox